 #7 Try Something New

 If all this seems too tiresome for you, why not to change your hair removal routine?
 Waxing, for instance, will keep you off the issue, providing you with amazingly smooth and gentle skin.
 Check out our previous articles to learn all the basics about waxing and steps before and after the procedure.
-Once you are ready, click the ´Request an appointment´ button above and let our best estheticians do all the magic for you!
+Once you are ready, click the ´BOOK´ button above and let our best estheticians do all the magic for you!